Intellimenta/DataBot/docs/admin_guide/admin_panel_overview.md

 ![Text-to-SQL Translation Tests](../assets/text-to-sql-tests.png){ width="600" }
 </figure>

 In this section, you can define test cases along with their expected SQL queries.
 You can then run these tests to verify if they all pass.
-If a test fails, you can see the reason for the failure.
-Sometimes the order of columns is different and it's in fact a false negative.
-If there are true failed cases, you can try one or more of the following changes and re-run the tests until all tests pass:

-- Modifying the metadata (descriptions of the database, tables, and fields) (Admin Panel > Database Connections > [DB] > Manage Metadata)
+If a test fails, you can see the reason for the failure and add/modify the metadata accordingly (descriptions of the database, tables, and fields) (Admin Panel > Database Connections > [DB Name] > Semantic Layer and Metadata Management).
-- Choosing a different LLM model (Admin Panel > Performance Tuning)
-- Enabling schema pruning (Admin Panel > Performance Tuning)

 ### Row-level Security (RLS)